 It’s quick and simple to do and literally will take about five minutes of your time.

-At the end of the questionnaire, results are generated to give you an idea as to your learning style and the way that you take in information.
+At the end of the questionnaire, results are generated to give you an idea of your learning style and how you take in information.

 Essential study tips that can help you prepare properly

 Up next, I want to look over some essential study tips that you can make use of as you prepare yourself for the certification exam.

 Of course, everyone is different, so pick out the ones you know will be useful to you.

 While we all have different methods of study, no doubt having a calm study space is necessary.

 It’s a place where you can solely focus on your course material and study toward your end goal.

 When you study, you need to be focused, and by utilizing a study space, you can immediately get yourself into the right frame of mind and keep yourself motivated for the task at hand.